TAUSystems/TauOpt/README.md

 3. Place the target code in a folder.
 4. Modify the target code as explained below: label the locations where TauOpt will write input parameters.
 5. Prepare a configuration file, as explained below, that defines the interaction properties between TauOpt and the target code.
 6. Run TauOpt using the command 'python TauOpt.py FULL/PATH/OF/CONFIGURATION/FILE/user_config.py'.
+   (for Windows Os use the command 'python .\TauOpt.py C:\FULL\PATH\OF\CONFIGURATION\FILE\user_config.py')

 ## Preparing the Target Code